VlSomers/native-opencv-android-template/README.md

-Native OpenCV for Android with JNI and Android NDK
+Native OpenCV for Android with Android NDK
 =======================================

 A tutorial for setting up OpenCV 4.1.0 for Android on [Android Studio](https://developer.android.com/studio) with Native Development Kit (NDK) support.